MissStrong/ICS4U/Unit 4/Note 06 - Graphics with JSwing.md

 * Dropdown Menus
 * Sliders

 In this example, we'll be focusing on labels, text fields, text areas, scrollers, and buttons.
-These components have similar built-in methods.
+These components have similar built-in methods as each other.

 The `setBounds()` method is used to make a component show up in a specific location on the frame.
 The first two parameters are the *x* and *y* coordinates of the top-left corner of the component and the last two parameters are the *width* (horizontal distance) and *height* (vertical distance) of the component.